 While there is little we can do to help once you've signed a contract, there's a lot we can do to help when it comes to making sensible decisions.
+And the first decision you should be making is not to sign anything until January when the University releases their housing list.

-Our Be Ready to Rent booklet is a comprehensive guide to student accommodation.
+Our Ready to Rent booklet is a comprehensive guide to student accommodation.
 This toolkit will take you through everything you need to think about before you start looking for a house, as well as tips on checking your contract, utility bills and more.